CrypticSloth/SchoolWork/QuantumResearch/ErikSorensenResearchProposal.md

 With reinforcement learning, the robot can self-teach itself by exploring the room.
 The only feedback the robot gets is *observations* about its surroundings via sensors, and a *reward* signal that indicates how well the robot is doing at its job.
 Every action the robot takes it will receive either a positive reward signal for good actions or a negative reward signal for bad actions.
 The robots goal then is to maximize this positive reward signal so that it knows it is doing a good job.
 The part of the robot that decides the next *action* it should take, whether it be going left or right or going back to charge, we will call the *agent*.

 How then can the robot learn to efficiently do this task with these tools it has at its disposal?
-The problem stated here is called the reinforcement problem [1], which gives the instructions for most of reinforcement learning algorithms.
+This problem is called the reinforcement problem [1], which gives the instructions for most reinforcement learning algorithms.
 It is stated here:

 > For an agent in a certain state at a certain time, what action should be taken that will maximize the overall reward, now and in the future?